ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/4_create_a_custom_block.md

 # Step 4 — Create a custom block

-This step will guide you through creating a custom block.
+This step guides you through creating a custom block.
-The custom block will display a randomly chosen content item from a selected folder.
+The custom block displays a randomly chosen content item from a selected folder.

 To create a custom block from scratch you need four elements: